-Vegetables are one the best thing we can put into our body, but they can be seen as boring at times.
-I get it – steamed broccoli and carrots does get old.
+Vegetables are one the best things we can put into our body but they can be seem boring at times.
+I get it – steamed broccoli and carrots do get old.
 Enter above salad.
 The lemon dressing is refreshing while the barley, sweet potatoes and toasted almonds bring an earthy and nutty taste.
 Finished with some tang from feta cheese for a flavourful bite each time.

 Time: 45 minutes

 Serves: 2 as a main, 4 as a side.

 3 cups leafy greens